-The admission requirements for Cosmetology, Barbering, Barbering Cross-Over (for Cosmetologists), Manicuring, Esthetician, and Cosmetology Instructor Trainee are as follows: The Academy is accepting applicants for admissions as regular students once one of the following criteria has been met:
+Student enrollment is open to those seeking a career in the beauty industry.
+Candidates must be able to, in the academy's view, benefit from training and be able to utilize their acquired skills for gainful employment.
+The admission requirements for Cosmetology, Cosmetology - Distance Education Hybrid, Barbering, Barbering Cross-Over (for Cosmetologists), Manicuring, Esthetician - Distance Education Hybrid, and Cosmetology Instructor Trainee are as follows: The Academy is accepting applicants for admissions as regular students once one of the following criteria has been met and provided copies of:

-- A) Applicant must provide a copy of his/her U.S. High School Diploma, GED, or its equivalent.
-For a student who has a foreign high school diploma, they must provide a notarized translated copy of the diploma/transcript and provide an independent academic evaluation of the documents to state that it is equivalent to a United States of America high school diploma.
-The Academy admissions department will determine acceptance of the document.
-The Academy does not provide visa services, nor does the Academy vouch for student status.
-Student with a high school diploma, but under 18 years of age, must have a parent/guardian sign all enrollment documentation (follow FERPA guidelines). - B) Students without an equivalent to a high school education must be at least 18 years old (Compulsory school attendance in California) as required by the Board of Barbering and Cosmetology and may still be admitted under the institution's Ability to Benefit (ATB) procedures by passing one of the USDE approved tests administrated by an independent proctor if, the student presents evidence of enrollment at a Title IV eligible institution prior to 07/01/2012 (for students receiving Title IV funds).
+- A) A physical state or federal government identification (ID) card (such as a driver's license, DMV ID, or passport).
+The academy does not provide visa services, nor does the academy vouch for student status. - B) Be a U.S. citizen or resident with a valid Social Security number or Individual Taxpayer Identification Number (ITIN). - C) Have a valid high school diploma (or official transcripts showing high school completion), or a state-recognized equivalent (such as a GED).
+Student with a high school diploma, but under 18 years of age, must have a parent/guardian sign all enrollment documentation (follow FERPA guidelines).
+Students without an equivalent to a high school education must be at least 18 years old (Compulsory school attendance in California) as required by the Board of Barbering and Cosmetology and may still be admitted under the institution's Ability to Benefit (ATB) procedures by passing one of the USDE approved tests administrated by an independent proctor if, the student presents evidence of enrollment at a Title IV eligible institution prior to 07/01/2012 (for students receiving Title IV funds). - D) Foreign high school diplomas must be translated and evaluated by an outside company qualified to translate documents into English and confirm the academic equivalent to at least a U.S. high school diploma. - E) Cosmetology Instructor Trainee Course applicants must have a valid California Cosmetology License and a High School Diploma, GED, or equivalent.